GU

 MEDIUM PREVALENCE

 Peanuts are a relatively common ingredient in Guyanese cuisine, particularly in sauces and snacks.
 They are often used in dishes with African and Indian influences, adding richness and flavor.
-While not as prevalent as in some other cuisines, it's essential for individuals with peanut allergies to exercise caution.
 Street food, in particular, can pose a risk, as cross-contamination is possible.
 Always inquire about ingredients and preparation methods, even if a dish doesn't explicitly list peanuts.
 The term 'groundnuts' is also used, so be aware of this synonym.
 Some popular dishes that may contain peanuts include Metemgee and certain types of cook-up rice.
-It's advisable to carry an allergy translation card and inform restaurant staff about your allergy.
-Reactions to peanuts can range from mild discomfort to severe anaphylaxis, so vigilance is crucial.

 Gluten